allthingslinux/tux/docs/services.md

 - **Auto Welcome**: Sends a welcome message to new members when they join the server.
 - **Auto Role**: Assigns a role to new members when they join the server.
-- **Auto Mod**: Automatically moderates the server by enforcing rules and restrictions
+- **Auto Mod**: Automatically moderates the server by enforcing rules and restrictions.
-- **Auto Unban**: Automatically unbans users after a specified duration
+- **Auto Unban**: Automatically unbans users after a specified duration.